adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

  - Haubrich's *Medical Meanings*, on the course reserve [@haubrich:2003medical]; and
  - *Elsevier's Dictionary of Chemoetymology* [@senning:2007elsevier], in the library's reference collection.

-Note that the *Oxford English Dictionary* and *Oxford Dictionary of English* are largely written from the same sources, and therefore cannot be used to verify one another; only one of these should be cited in investigating a given word.
+Note that the *Oxford English Dictionary* and *Oxford Dictionary of English* are largely written from the same sources, and therefore cannot be used to verify one another; in most cases, only one of these should be cited in investigating a given word.
 The more detailed *OED* should be preferred, resorting to the *ODE* only for cases of modern technical vocabulary that has not yet been included in the *OED*.

-The articles in the online bibliography may be useful for more specific topics (for example, there are specific works dedicated to the etymology of the larynx or cardiologic anatomical terminology that might save you a lot of time if you are dealing articles one of these fields).
+The articles in the online bibliography may be useful for more specific topics: for example, there are specific articles dedicated to the etymology of the larynx or cardiologic anatomical terminology.

 ### Format

-The assignment should be written using formal prose rather than being point-form.

-All you strictly need for each word is a statement of the English definition, a list of the Latin and Greek elements from which the word is derived, and the definitions of these elements.
-Make note of any interesting differences in meaning, and if you can easily find an account for the changes between classical to modern times, this might also be interesting.
-This is the part where you can show off some originality.
+The assignment must be written in formal prose rather than being point-form.
+A typical paper usually includes a heading with a citation of the each article used, followed by several paragraphs describing its terminology; but you might also follow a thematic organization.
+It may be helpful to include an introduction and conclusion if you have observed any particular trends, but it is not mandatory.

-As a model for ideal writing style and organization, glance over @cascarini:2007mandibular or @cooper:2008maxillary. @soutis:2006ancient is also a good example of how to discuss the etymologies of words, but your assignment need not be so in-depth as this.
-Unlike these examples, however, please provide a specific citation of the dictionaries used for each word.
+As a models for ideal writing style and organization, see @cascarini:2007mandibular or @cooper:2008maxillary. @soutis:2006ancient is also a good example of how to discuss the etymologies of words, though it is more in-depth than what is required here.
+Unlike these examples, however, please provide a specific citation of the sources used to discuss each word.

+At a minimum, you should always indicate the Greek and/or Latin stems of the word and provide a discussion of the word's usage.
+Make note of any interesting differences in the meaning between classical/medieval usage of the root words and the modern English definition, indicating where appropriate the historical origin of the word (many Latin words, for instance, only came into modern scientific use in the sixteenth century or later).
+Ask questions such as:

+- Does the word mean the same thing in Latin or Greek as in English?
+- When was the word introduced in modern usage?
+Was its creation prompted by a particular discovery or technological change?
+- Can the word only be used in a specific context, or is there a different term used in colloquial English or other languages?
+- How are the trends observed reflective of the history of scientific communication?

-### Citing your Sources
+### Citing Your Sources

+Just as scientific experiments must be fully documented in order to allow their reproduction, citations enable other scholars to verify the results you provide, and provide the opportunity to credit others for their work.
+Full citations must be provided for the sources, and you must use quotation marks whenever you use the same words as one of your sources.

-You can use any citation style you like as long as you're consistent (I recommend Chicago author-date), as long as you record at a minimum a reference to the book/article and a locator.
-You can put this information either in brackets or in a footnote.
-You could, for instance, write (Davis et al. 2014, 1099) if you were using p.
-1099 of the article on the naming of the cranial nerves; citing a dictionary, you might put (*OED* s.v. 'cranial') or (*Taber's* s.v. 'cranial').
-The abbreviation 's.v.' means 'sub verbo', or 'under the word', indicating the word you looked up in a dictionary or encyclopedia to find the information.
-See the *Chicago Manual of Style* if you have more questions on information required in citations.
+I recommend the Chicago author-date style, but the paper may follow any citation style as long as it is used consistently.
+You must provide at a minimum a reference to the book/article and a locator, either in brackets or in a footnote.
+Use the abbreviations listed for the sources above, or create your own.
+You could, for instance, write [@davis:2014naming, p.
+15] if you were using page 15 of this article on the naming of the cranial nerves; citing a dictionary, you might put (*OED*, s.v. 'cranial') or (*Taber's*, s.v. 'cranial'), if 'cranial' is the word you looked up.
+The abbreviation 's.v.' stands for 'sub verbo' in Latin, meaning 'under the word', showing the word you looked up in a dictionary or encyclopedia to find the information (the headword).
+If you looked up more than one word in a dictionary to find the relevant information, it can be combined into one note, as for instance you would want for the etymologies of 'transitory' (*OED*, s.vv. 'transitory', 'transit', '-ory').

+The *Chicago Manual of Style* includes [further discussion on citing dictionaries](http://www.chicagomanualofstyle.org.myaccess.library.utoronto.ca/16/ch14/ch14_sec247.html); see the [Citation Quick Guide](http://www.chicagomanualofstyle.org.myaccess.library.utoronto.ca/tools_citationguide.html) for a summary of their guidance for other sources.
 I recommend using a reference manager such as [Zotero](https://www.zotero.org).

 ### Checklist